 View definitions to common Medicare terms as defined in our Evidence of Coverage including, but not limited to, benefit period, coinsurance, cost-sharing, custodial care, extra help, grievance, late enrollment penalty, and urgently needed care.

-HIPAA — to be used by members to authorize IBX to release member health information.
+Authorization form — to be used by members to authorize IBX to release member health information.

 Personal Representative Form — to be used by members who wish to appoint another person as member's personal representative.

 Advance Directives — information from Independence Blue Cross on your rights as a patient in Pennsylvania

 www.Medicare.gov — the Official U.S. Government Site for Medicare